pinobatch/numism/docs/nes_coins.md

 ### Delayed

-Prefer pushing to later stage because stage 1 needs more variety:
+Stage 1 has four $2002 tests, three $4015 tests, one $2007 test,
+and one CPU-to-mapper interaction test.
+To ensure variety, prefer pushing these to a later stage:

 - Sprite overflow coarse timing 0-8 vs. 54-62
 - Sprite overflow doesn't depend on X=0 vs. X=255
 - Sprite overflow Y=239, but not Y=240 or Y=255
 - Sprite 0 coarse timing X=0 vs. X=254
+- Sprite 0 when X=$00 and left 8 pixels are disabled
 - Anything relying on PSG channels' length counter
-- Sprite 0 when X=$00 and left 8 pixels are disabled

 Not for stage 1 because games rarely rely on timing margins this
 tight: